tingmelvin/willemstad-x/README.md

-## Willemstad.
-Set once (via [Style Settings](obsidian://show-plugin?id=obsidian-style-settings)), and get on with work.
+## Set once (via [Style Settings](obsidian://show-plugin?id=obsidian-style-settings)), and get on with work.
 This theme is made for work.
-You download it, and it comes pretty much without colour.
-Tabula rasa.
+You download it, and it comes pretty much without colour. _Tabula rasa._

 But there's enough [colour](https://willemstad.cc/Showcase) options, over 1 million permutations just from base and accent colours, and that's if you don't count the cross-dark/light colour modes that brings this number up to almost 300 billion.
 So you don't have the excuse of not being able to find the right colour.